-It’s the start of a new year and while we might have only just gotten round to taking our Christmas lights down, this means the marmite of annual celebrations is just around the corner - Valentine’s Day.
+It’s the start of a new year and while we might have only just gotten around to taking our Christmas lights down, this means the marmite of annual celebrations is just around the corner: Valentine’s Day.

-So, whichever side of the fence you sit on personally, as a small business owner it’s time to start planning ahead to help make Valentine’s Day 2020 lucrative.
+So, whichever side of the fence you sit on personally, as a small business owner it’s time to start planning ahead to help make Valentine’s Day 2023 a success.
 Here are 10 top tips to help make it the best one yet.

 What better way to build interest and get attention than through a Valentine’s Day-themed email marketing campaign?
-Widely hailed the most crucial communication method for businesses - in no small part due to the fact that 91% of people check their emails daily, a well thought out email will do wonders for your engagement and can encourage sales.
+Widely hailed as the most crucial communication method for businesses — in no small part due to the fact that 99% of people check their emails daily.
+It goes without saying that a well-made email will do wonders for your engagement and can encourage sales.

 Not sure where to start?
 Here are some pointers: